AnonymousForConference/NeurIPS2021/README.md

 python main.py --data Cifar10 --method LADA
 ```

->📋  Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.

 ## Evaluation

 - Data will be downloaded to folder 'data'.
 - Result will be recorded to folder 'Results'.

->📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).

 ## Pre-trained Models